ryuux05/nvmd/README.md

 If `:NvmdOpen` reports that the binary is missing, run `:NvmdInstallBinary`, `:PackerSync`, or your plugin manager's rebuild command.
 Building from source with `:NvmdBuild` requires Rust/Cargo.

+Prebuilt install requires a GitHub Release with binary assets.
+Maintainers can create one by pushing a version tag such as `v0.1.0`; the release workflow will build and upload the platform binaries.

 While a viewer is open, moving the Neovim cursor scrolls the preview to the corresponding rendered block.
 Entering a Mermaid fenced block also focuses that